halvves/shader-doodle/README.md

 ![demo](screenshot/ex.gif)

+NOTE: this README and branch are for the new `<shader-doodle />` alpha.
+To view the current stable version go to the [v0 branch](https://github.com/halvves/shader-doodle/tree/v0).

 `<shader-doodle />` is a simple web-component loosely based on the [The Book of Shaders](https://thebookofshaders.com/)'s glsl previewer and [Shadertoy](https://www.shadertoy.com/).
 It sets up a flat responsive canvas on which to draw fragment shaders, and provides several built in uniforms relating to time, resolution, mouse position, etc.

 ## Usage